Best Ama Dablam Operators 2026: 10 Commercial Operators Compared

 Western operator programs ($14,000–$22,000)

-The pricing context within Himalayan commercial
+Pricing context within Himalayan commercial climbing

 - Ama Dablam: $7,500–$22,000 (this comparison)